Oconomowoc (film)

 Oconomowoc is a 2013 American comedy film written by, directed by, and starring Andy Gillies.
 The film follows a man who, after moving back in with his hard-drinking mother, becomes part of a T-shirt business with his friend.

 Reception

-The film has received universally negative critical reception, currently holding a 12/100 rating (indicating "universal dislike or disgust") on Metacritic and an 11% approval rating on Rotten Tomatoes.
+The film has received universally negative critical reception, currently holding a 12/100 rating (indicating "universal dislike") on Metacritic and an 11% approval rating on Rotten Tomatoes.
 The New York Times stated that the film "has one thing going for it: a running time of just 79 minutes, even if every one of them feels like an eternity."
 The Los Angeles Times called the film a "shaggy underachiever", while The Village Voice stated that "all conversation and action in the film take turns amounting to nothing."
 The film's sole semi-positive review came from Chuck Bowen of Slant Magazine, who posited that it "is extremely self-conscious, but in a fashion that generally serves the material" and is "an engagingly cynical ode to futility."